-- 10. According to Claimant's IPP dated August 17, 2022, Claimant requires supervision in the home and during community outings because he lacks safety awareness and attempts to elope "multiple times [per] day."
+- 10. According to Claimant's IPP dated August 17, 2022, Claimant requires supervision in the home and during community outings to prevent injury or harm and attempts to elope "multiple times [per] day."
 (Ex.
-5, p.
-A66).
+6, p.
+A83).
 Mother reported that in the past two years, Claimant eloped four times and the furthest he traveled was to the neighbor's front yard.
 When Claimant elopes, his brothers elope with him.
-Mother also reported that Claimant had recently eloped from a family gathering; during that incident Claimant crossed the street to reach his family's vehicle.
-Claimant has taken swimming lessons since May 2022, and his social skills had developed to a point where incidents of elopement while in the pool have decreased. - 11.
-Due to Claimant's history of eloping by pushing the button in the garage to open the garage door, Mother disabled the garage door opener.
+To prevent elopement, Mother has installed alarms, monitors, cameras, and a red stop sign on the front door.
+Claimant takes swimming lessons, which provide him with an opportunity to engage in social interactions and enhance his social skills. - 11.
+Due to Claimant's history of eloping by way of the garage with his brothers when his brother pushes the button in the garage to open the garage door, Mother disabled the garage door opener.
 She also installed cameras, alarms, and baby gates at the entrance to the kitchen, Claimant's room, and the top and bottom of the stairs to prevent elopement.
 However, Claimant can unlock the baby gate if he is determined to elope.

-- 12. Pursuant to Claimant's IPP, Service Agency funds 95 hours of in-home respite care services.
-Mother uses respite overnight services to ensure Claimant does not elope at night. - 13.
+- 12. Pursuant to Claimant's IPP, Service Agency funds 70 hours of in-home respite care services. - 13.
 Claimant receives in-home ABA services five days per week, for three hours per day.
 ABA is therapy geared toward increasing helpful behaviors and decreasing maladaptive behaviors in children with autism.
 At the time of the IPP meeting, Mother was in the process of completing an application for In-Home Supportive Services (IHSS) to determine Claimant's eligibility for monthly supervision hours. - 14.
 Claimant is eligible for special education services under autism and intellectual disability diagnoses.
 He receives services in the areas of speech and language, occupational therapy, health and nursing, and behavior intervention services.
-Pursuant to Claimant's IEP dated October 13, 2022, when a desired item is unavailable, Claimant engages in self-injurious behaviors, "some" eloping to the item, and he attempts to hit others.
-(Ex.
-11, p.
-A477.)
-In the area of behavior intervention, Claimant's goals include decreasing aggressive episodes to two or less per day and accepting redirection, but do not include decreasing elopement.
+Pursuant to Claimant's IEP dated October 13, 2022, he will try to elope to a preferred item.
+In the area of behavior intervention, Claimant's goals include decreasing aggressive episodes to three or less per day and accepting redirection, but do not include decreasing elopement.